sachidanandarautray/Image_Filtering_APP1/README.md

 # Image Filtering and Compression App

 This is a **Streamlit-based image processing app** that allows users to:
-- Apply various image filters (Gaussian Blur, Median Blur, etc.)
+- Apply various image filters (Gaussian Blur, Median Blur, etc using Opencv Librarary of python.)
 - Resize and compress images
 - Specify target image size (KB), resolution (e.g., 200x300), and output format
 - Download processed images